-- Outcomes: During the Q4 reporting period, WSH saw a moderate increase in average completion time.
-In Q4 2021, ESH wait time decreased 5.4 percent below its Q3 level.
-Completed orders system wide were significantly lower in Q4 at 179.
-This represents a 25.7 percent drop from Q3's record 241 orders. - Drivers: The quarterly variability and generally upward completion trends are attributed to directing resources to Trueblood cases as the number one completion priority.
+- Outcomes: During the Q1 reporting period, WSH saw a significant increase (20.7 percent) in average completion time.
+In Q1 2022, ESH wait time increased 35.3 percent to a new record high level.
+Completed orders system wide were moderately lower in Q1 at 159.
+This represents a 11.2 percent drop from Q4 2021. - Drivers: The quarterly variability and generally upward completion trends are attributed to directing resources to Trueblood cases as the number one completion priority.
 This is based on established constitutional rights stemming from the Trueblood Court Order and the negotiated Contempt Settlement Agreement.
 Resource allocation demands that DSHS focus its efforts to mitigate, as much as possible, the impacts of these constitutional violations and related fines for jail-based evaluations (e.g., see Figures 4 & 6-8).
-Additionally, the forensic risk assessment backlog at WSH is resolved, which removes added pressure on PR case completion due to resource shifting that had been in place to resolve the FRA backlog.
+Additionally, impacts from the Delta and Omicron variants made it more challenging to schedule PR evaluations in the community and recent persistent staff vacancies are contributing factors to Q1's increase in average days to order completion.